-All medicines have risks and benefits.
-Your doctor has weighed the risks of you using KETORAL Injection against the benefits they expect it will have for you.
+All medicines have benefits and risks.
+Your doctor has weighed the risks of you taking KETORAL against the benefits expected for you.

 This medicine is available only with a doctor's prescription.

-You must not be given KETORAL Injection if you have an allergy to:
+Do not take KETORAL if you have an allergy to:

 - ketorolac trometamol